arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 - On mount, the Dashboard component issues a `GET /patient/events/timeline` request to populate this timeline panel, with loading, empty, and error states mirroring the recent activity card.
-- The panel groups events by calendar day and exposes a simple filter between showing all events and only enrollment-related events (more categories can be added as additional event types are projected).
+- The panel groups events by calendar day and exposes simple filters between showing all events, only enrollment-related events, or other events (more categories can be added as additional event types are projected).

 This keeps the Dashboard UI thin: it delegates domain logic to the existing command and query handlers for the enrollment and recent activity cards, while the surrounding